Walking or riding along the Strand Townsville is one of the best things to do in Townsville in 2021.

 December 2019 saw the installation of a sculpture on a pylon close to the jetty of a slim human figure standing tall on a pylon and glowing by night.

-The sculpture’s muse is a girl from the Wulgurukaba, the traditional landowners in this area.
+The sculpture’s muse is a girl from the Wulgurukaba, traditional landowners in this area.
 The Wulgurukaba creation story involves a snake coming out of the Herbert River on the coast near Ingham.
 On it’s way down to Palm Island and Magnetic Island it created the Hinchinbrook Channel.

 Rock Pool Townsville